baoduy/hbd.astro-paper/src/content/blog/ks-08-cert-manager-with-private-aks.md

   name: cf-dns-secret
 stringData:
   token: 'YOUR-CF-DNS-TOKEN'
-# Replace 'YOUR-CF-DNS-TOKEN' with the actual API token you generated in the previous step.
+# Replace 'YOUR-CF-DNS-TOKEN' with the actual API token generated in the previous step.
 ```

 3. **Cert Manager Installation:**